 Which makes your job as a consultant – keeping things organized while focusing on implementing – next to impossible.

-You’re constantly ‘switching’ from one campaign, Tweet, or client to the next.
-So it’s only natural that things start to blur a little at the end of each day.
+You’re constantly ‘switching’ between campaigns, Tweets, or clients so it’s only natural that things start to blur a little at the end of each day.

-The trick is there is no trick.
-You need to plan and prepare for this in advance.
-And do a lof of the dirty before the next campaign goes live in order to save yourself massive amounts of time and stress later.
+The trick is that there is no trick.
+You need to plan and prepare for this in advance and do a lot of the dirty work before the next campaign goes live in order to save yourself massive amounts of time and stress later.

-Here’s a simple cheat sheet to make your life easier, improve the results your client will see, and have verifiable proof to justify your expense.
+Here’s a simple guide to make your life easier, improve the results your client will see, and have verifiable proof to justify your expense.

 The Price of Agency ‘Switching Costs’